mquad/sars_tutorial/README.md

 Anaconda users should already have Jupyter Notebook installed, so they can skip this step.

 5. Then activate the environment with `source activate srs` or `conda activate srs`, and install a new `iptyhon` kernel by running:
     ```bash
     python -m ipykernel install --name srs
     ```
+    If you get "Permission denied" error with the above command, try with
+    ```bash
+    python -m ipykernel install --name srs --user
+    ```

 6. Finally, launch the Jupyter Notebook with